-- ✓ Illness;

-- ✓ medical / dental appointments which unavoidably fall in school time i.e. consultant or clinical ones, not routine dental check-up;

-- ✓ Emergencies or other unavoidable causes;

-- ✓ Religious observance:
+- ✓ Illness - ✓ Medical / dental appointments which unavoidably fall in school time i.e. consultant or clinical ones, not routine dental check-up - ✓ Emergencies or other unavoidable causes - ✓ Religious observance (although this is for a limited number of days)

-Please be aware, that although all of the above are authorised, they still do affect a student's overall attendance percentage for an academic year.
+Please be aware that although all the above are authorised, they still do affect a pupil's overall attendance percentage for an academic year.